Dozer Park

 Dozer Park, originally O'Brien Field and then Chiefs Stadium, is a baseball stadium located in downtown Peoria, Illinois.
 It is the home of the Peoria Chiefs, the High-A affiliate of the St. Louis Cardinals in the Midwest League.
 The college baseball team of Bradley University, the Bradley Braves, also play their home games at Dozer Park.
+At 8,500 seats, Dozer Park has the ninth largest seating capacity of NCAA Division I baseball venues.
 It opened on May 24, 2002.

 Dozer Park received a major renovation in 2023-2025, including $1 million for an entirely new playing surface installed after the 2025 season, with new dirt, sod and irrigation system.
 The ballpark also received new LED stadium lights, renovated clubhouses and dining areas for the teams, new weight rooms and training facilities, new lounge for players, new locker rooms for female umpires and staff, new batting cages in an inflatable structure beyond center field, and extended safety netting from foul pole to foul pole to protect fans and dugouts.
 The total cost of renovations was estimated at $3-$5 million to meet new standards from Major League Baseball.